hospital access control

 • Hospital access control aims to protect people, data, and resources.

-• Healthcare facilities face unique challenges, such as securing multiple entryways and exits, being accessible 24/7, and housing targets that are at a high risk of theft.
+• Healthcare facilities face unique challenges, such as securing multiple entryways and exits, being accessible 24/7, and housing targets at high risk of theft.

 • Dentist offices, memory care units, and pharmacies also require healthcare access control.